Heliocentrism: Ancient and medieval astronomy

-While the sphericity of the Earth was widely recognized in Greco-Roman astronomy from at least the 4th century BC, the Earth's daily rotation and yearly orbit around the Sun was never universally accepted until the Copernican Revolution.
+While the sphericity of Earth was widely recognized in Greco-Roman astronomy from at least the 4th century BC, Earth's daily rotation and yearly orbit around the Sun was never universally accepted until the Copernican Revolution.

-While a moving Earth was proposed at least from the 4th century BC in Pythagoreanism, and a fully developed heliocentric model was developed by Aristarchus of Samos in the 3rd century BC, these ideas were not successful in replacing the view of a static spherical Earth, and from the 2nd century AD the predominant model, which would be inherited by medieval astronomy, was the geocentric model described in Ptolemy's Almagest.
+While a moving Earth was proposed at least from the 4th century BC in Pythagoreanism, and a fully developed heliocentric model was developed by Aristarchus of Samos in the 3rd century BC, these ideas were not successful in replacing the view of a stationary spherical Earth, and from the 2nd century AD the predominant model, which would be inherited by medieval astronomy, was the geocentric model described in Ptolemy's Almagest.

-The Ptolemaic system was a sophisticated astronomical system that managed to calculate the positions for the planets to a fair degree of accuracy.

-Ptolemy himself, in his Almagest, says that any model for describing the motions of the planets is merely a mathematical device, and since there is no actual way to know which is true, the simplest model that gets the right numbers should be used.

-However, he rejected the idea of a spinning Earth as absurd as he believed it would create huge winds.
-Within his model the distances of the Moon, Sun, planets and stars could be determined by treating orbits' celestial spheres as contiguous realities, which gave the stars' distance as less than 20 Astronomical Units, a regression, since Aristarchus of Samos's heliocentric scheme had centuries earlier necessarily placed the stars at least two orders of magnitude more distant.

 Problems with Ptolemy's system were well recognized in medieval astronomy, and an increasing effort to criticize and improve it in the late medieval period eventually led to the Copernican heliocentrism developed in Renaissance astronomy.

 Classical antiquity

 Pythagoreans

-The non-geocentric model of the universe was proposed by the Pythagorean philosopher Philolaus (d.
-390 BC), who taught that at the center of the universe was a "central fire", around which the Earth, Sun, Moon and planets revolved in uniform circular motion.
-This system postulated the existence of a counter-earth collinear with the Earth and central fire, with the same period of revolution around the central fire as the Earth.
+The first non-geocentric model of the universe was proposed by the Pythagorean philosopher Philolaus (d.
+390 BC), who taught that at the center of the universe was a "central fire", around which Earth, the Sun, the Moon, and planets revolved in uniform circular motion.
+This system postulated the existence of a Counter-Earth collinear with Earth and central fire, with the same period of revolution around the central fire as Earth.
 The Sun revolved around the central fire once a year, and the stars were stationary.
-The Earth maintained the same hidden face towards the central fire, rendering both it and the "counter-earth" invisible from Earth.
+Earth maintained the same hidden face towards the central fire, rendering both it and the "Counter-Earth" invisible from Earth.
 The Pythagorean concept of uniform circular motion remained unchallenged for approximately the next 2000 years, and it was to the Pythagoreans that Copernicus referred to show that the notion of a moving Earth was neither new nor revolutionary.
 Kepler gave an alternative explanation of the Pythagoreans' "central fire" as the Sun, "as most sects purposely hid[e] their teachings".